 When someone is released from prison, their offending history can make it difficult to find a home.
-Left with very few options, many find themselves being placed in unsupported temporary accommodation where, without professional support, they are at risk of absconding, committing further offences, disengaging from probation, and negatively impacting other residents.
+Left with few options, many find themselves being placed in unsupported temporary accommodation where, without professional support, they are at risk of committing further offences, disengaging from probation, and negatively impacting other residents.

 Our Targeted Referrals Partnership ensures that newly-released National Probation Service clients receive support throughout their stay in temporary accommodation, helping to reduce reoffending rates, and quicken the pace of their transition into more long-term sustainable housing.
 We do this by supporting high-risk probation clients with:

 This is the longest I’ve stayed out of prison ever, I’ve been out for a year now.
 Without such places and people like Justlife I don’t know exactly where I would be.
 I can see the light at the end of my tunnel, I feel much more positive about my future and I can only put it down to the help and support of Justlife.Justlife client

 Without a secure place to live in, the transition into day-to-day life and engaging in rehabilitative activities becomes more difficult.
 The result is that those who are released homeless are more likely to reoffend and return to prison.